shivakumar-dheenabhandu/health_pulse_app/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://healsync-care-hub-35221.lovable.app) and start prompting.
+Simply visit the [health-pulse-app-1818.lovable.app](https://health-pulse-app-1818.lovable.app/auth) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.